HovhannesHovakimyan/flask-app-monitoring-test/README.md

     curl +X POST http://localhost:8080/post done
 `
-6. You should see logs from your Flask Dummy application in Grafana's `Loki Logs Dashboard`.
+6. You should see logs containing "Received GET request" and "Received POST request" from your Flask Dummy application in Grafana's `Loki Logs` dashboard and `Loki` data source.

 ### Step 3: Remove the solution